Inmate convicted in child’s death killed in Oklahoma prison

 McALESTER, Okla.
 (AP) — Oklahoma officials say a man convicted of murder in the 1997 disappearance of his 8-year-old neighbor has been killed in prison.

-The Oklahoma Department of Correction says Anthony Palma was found unresponsive in his cell Friday night.
+The Oklahoma Department of Correction says Anthony Palma was found unresponsive in his cell late Friday.
 Investigators believe his cellmate killed him.

 Palma was serving a life sentence for the presumed death of Kirsten Hatfield.
-The girl was kidnapped from her Midwest City home, though her body has never been found.
+The girl was kidnapped from her home in the Oklahoma City suburb of Midwest City.
+Her body was never found.

 Palma was convicted 20 years after Kirsten’s disappearance.
-He was arrested after new DNA testing linked him to blood found on the girl’s bedroom windowsill.
+He was arrested after new DNA testing linked him to blood found on her bedroom windowsill.

 Most Read Nation & World Stories